 The program and course are open to UT undergraduate and graduate students from all majors and disciplines.
 Courses will count for a total of six hours of upper-division credit in Women’s and Gender Studies (WGS), Social Work (SW), or Theatre and Dance (TD).
 Additionally, students will receive credit for Cultural Diversity in the United States, and Ethics course flag requirements.

 No experience in theatre and/or performance is required to apply and participate in the program.
 After students have completed the program, they are eligible to be invited for a paid opportunity to facilitate any Peers for Pride requested workshop for the campus and/or local Austin community!

-To Apply: please fill out this online application and someone will contact you in 1-3 business day.
-There will be a 30 – 60 minutes informal interview to learn more about you and your learning goals that can be scheduled in-person, video call, or conference call.
+To Apply: Please fill out this online application and someone from the Gender and Sexuality Center’s Education Team will contact applicants in 3 – 5 business days.
+Interested students must complete an application and a short assessment/informal meeting, which will allow instructors to learn more about you and your learning goals that can be scheduled in-person, video call, or conference call.